YOU’VE GOT WALL CRACKS – WHY ARE THEY THERE AND WHAT CAN YOU DO ABOUT THEM?

 Wall Cracks – the types of wall cracks and causes explained

 Wall cracks can be ugly, but they can also be a sign that something structurally significant requires your attention.
-The good news is that often cracks are caused by minor settlement over time and that nothing serious is going on at all.
-The question is how do you know?
-If walls have been sealed and freshly painted for the home open it can be almost impossible to tell what is hiding underneath it.
+The good news is that often cracks are caused by minor settlements over time and that nothing serious is going on at all.
+Crack walls will be assessed as part of the pre-purchase building inspection, but the question is how do you know?
+If walls have been sealed and freshly painted for the home open it can be almost impossible to tell what is hiding underneath them.

 Types of Wall Cracks